 Interns will support NYC Compost Project staff in running and maintaining one acre of intensively planted, mixed vegetable, fruit, and flower production and educational areas.
 Interns will also help support on-site composting operations; including processing organics collected at food scrap drop-offs.
 We are looking for dedicated, hard-working individuals with a keen interest in urban farming and composting.

-Farm interns must be able to work Mondays and Thursdays over a three to six month period of time between late April and October.
+Interns must be able to work Mondays and Thursdays over a three- to six-month period of time between mid-April and late October.

-- Gain proficiency in composting by assisting staff in processing food waste collected at public food scrap drop-off sites into compost, and assist with management of onsite compost piles
+– Gain proficiency in composting by processing food waste and helping to manage onsite compost piles

 – Cultivate an in-depth awareness about food scrap recycling and waste reduction in NYC

 – Self-motivated, excellent communicator, with the ability to work alone as well as with others

 – Commitment to being present and punctual on workdays

 – Willingness to work outdoors in all weather; able to lift up to 40 pounds

 – Interest in food waste reduction and urban agriculture

 – Ability to perform diverse, sometimes repetitive, tasks that can be physically demanding

 The internship is unpaid, but qualifying applicants are encouraged to earn school or program credit for their work with us and to research funding opportunities through their learning institutions.